City centre improvements

 New Station Street will become a much improved and more pedestrian-friendly environment, with new cycle infrastructure to promote sustainable active travel, encouraging people to walk and cycle more often and contribute to the Climate Emergency 2030 target.
 This transformation will help create an attractive destination and a modern gateway to the city centre, South Bank and beyond.

-The improvements will be delivered by the council and construction will start in late summer of 2022.
+The improvements will be delivered by the council and construction will complete in spring 2026.

-Learn more about our plans and see our visualisations for this project external link.
+Learn more about our plans and see our visualisations for this project.

 Completed works